section-engineering-education/engineering-education/content/articles/how-to-implement-object-oriented-programming-in-matlab/index.md

 ### Encapsulation
 Encapsulation is enclosing something or depicting the essential features.
 This same approach is implemented in programming, but in this case, we use classes and objects.

-The primary use of a class is definning the object that encloses the property(data) and the operations on that property.
+The primary use of a class is definning the object that encloses the property (data) and the operations on that property.

 This method hides the internal working of the class from outside code.
-To further implement the mechanism of hiding features, we have access modifiers by which you can restrict the access of the methods and properties of one class from another class.
+To implement the mechanism of hiding features, we have access modifiers by which you can restrict the access of the methods and properties of one class from another class.

 Access determines what other methods and functions can call the method.
 It also provides, gets, and access to properties.

 The three types of access include:
-- Public - unrestricted access(default).
+- Public - unrestricted access (default).
 - Protected - Access from class methods or their subclass.
-- Private - Access from class methods only(not from sub-class)
+- Private - Access from class methods only (not from sub-class).

 ### How to implement incapsulation in Matlab